clbokea/test_bank/readme.md

 The account number and name of the customer together with the balance is displayed.

 ## System Sequence Diagram
+A graphical version of a Use Case is called a System Sequence Diagram and will look like this.

 ## Noun List
+From the Use Cases you should identify all the _Nouns_.
+These nouns are the objects and attributes of the object in a Domain Model.

+Customer, Money,
+Account, Amount,
+Bank, Fee, Balance,
+Error message,
+interest, interest rate, Account Number,
+Customer Name,

 ## Domain Model